Learning Off-Policy with Online Planning: Experimental Results

-Simulated RC-car experiments demonstrate the benefits of the terminal value function in safe RL.
+\textbf{Performance:} For the OpenAI Safety Gym environments, we observe in Figure~\ref{fig:openai_safety} that safeLOOP can achieve performant yet safe policies in a sample efficient manner.
+SafeLOOP reaches a higher reward than CPO, LBPO and PPO-lagrangian, while being orders of magnitude faster.
+SafeLOOP also achieves a policy with a lower cost faster than the baselines.
+From another aspect, the simulated RC-car experiments demonstrate the benefits of the terminal value function in safe RL.
 Figure~\ref{fig:safety_rc_car} shows the performance of LOOP, safeLOOP, PETS, and safePETS on this domain.
 PETS~\cite{chua2018deep} and safePETS do not consider a terminal value function.
 SafeLOOP is able to achieve high performance while maintaining the fewest constraint violations during training.
 Qualitatively, LOOP and safeLOOP are able to learn a safe drifting behavior, whereas PETS and safePETS fail to do so since drifting requires longer horizon reasoning beyond the fixed planning horizon in PETS.
 The results suggest that safeLOOP is a desirable choice of algorithm for safe RL due to its sample efficiency and the flexibility of incorporating constraints during deployment.